zampleworks/ZPki/README.md

 if it is missing.
 On newer OSes you can use Install-ZPkiRsatComponents to install the necessary components easily.

-Only some parts work on non-windows OSes.
-AD, ADCS, and Win32 cmdlets and lib calls do not work.
-Sorry.

 ## Usage and examples
 ### General notes